galactic-fireball/BADASS/README.md

 ![BADASS logo](https://github.com/remingtonsexton/BADASS3/blob/master/figures/BADASS2_logo.gif)

+This is a fork from the original BADASS repo [here](https://github.com/remingtonsexton/BADASS3).

 Ridiculous acronyms are a [long-running joke in astronomy](https://lweb.cfa.harvard.edu/~gpetitpas/Links/Astroacro.html), but here, spectral fitting ain't no joke!

 [BADASS](https://ui.adsabs.harvard.edu/abs/2021MNRAS.500.2871S/abstract) is an open-source spectral analysis tool designed for detailed decomposition of Sloan Digital Sky Survey (SDSS) spectra, and specifically designed for the fitting of Type 1 ("broad line") Active Galactic Nuclei (AGN) in the optical.
 The fitting process utilizes the Bayesian affine-invariant Markov-Chain Monte Carlo sampler [emcee](https://ui.adsabs.harvard.edu/abs/2013PASP..125..306F/abstract) for robust parameter and uncertainty estimation, as well as autocorrelation analysis to access parameter chain convergence.
 BADASS can fit the following spectral features: